-- Verify if the proper front panel combination has been entered (when enabled). - Allow access to secure check printing resources such as MICR fonts and secure fonts which are stored in printer ROM.
+- Prompt the front panel for entry of the combination lock (when enabled). - Allow access to secure check printing resources such as MICR fonts and secure fonts which are stored in printer ROM.
 It also allows access to protected signatures, overlays, logos and other important resources stored in password protected nonvolatile flash memory. - Turn hex transfer ON.

 Note: The &%STH command can occur within a datastream after the page has started.
-The &%STH command, unlike the &%STF command, can be issued anywhere on the page.
+The &%STH command, unlike the &%STF command, can be issued anywhere on the printed page.